NicolasDhondt/NicolasDhondt/README.md

 * 🐍 **PYTHON** (with Django)
 * 💻 **HTML** / **CSS** (with bootstrap) / **JS** (with jQuery)

-🔭 I’m currently working on the DevelopersTasks project
+🔭 I’m currently working on ...
-🌱 I’m currently learning PYTHON with Django
+🌱 I’m currently learning ...
 💬 Ask me about anything you want
 📫 How to contact me : nicolas.dhondt.99@gmail.com